 The device very solid, yet lightweight and looks very cool – think mini walky-talky.
 The premium alloy shell with carbon fiber panels on the Orion have excellent grip and the whole device feels quality.

-I trialed this device for over 2 months (it was my daily vape before the Caliburn was released) and it never let me down.
+I trialed this device for over 2 months and it never let me down.
 In fact I hardly touch my main mod, as this pod is so versatile.

 - Leak-resistant, Refillable pods